provide-io/terraform-provider-pyvider/guides/01-provider-tour.md

 ---
-page_title: "[01] Tour the Example Provider"
+page_title: "01) Tour the Example Provider"
 description: "See what ships with the pyvider provider so you know which examples to explore."
 guide_order: 2
 ---

-# [01] Tour the Example Provider
+# Tour the Example Provider

-The `pyvider` Terraform provider packages more than one hundred example components.
+The `pyvider` Terraform provider packages a curated subset of the example components from the `pyvider-components` library (which showcases well over one hundred examples).
 This tour highlights the major capability areas so you can decide which examples to try first.

 ## What's inside